By Alexandra Few

 GIMMEMAR mentions instances in her career where she felt that being a female DJ has hindered her success.
 “Some of my clients specifically are seeking female DJ’s because their event or client would rather have a woman represent their brand, or event.
 Then there are other times where I see all-male line up of DJ’s for parties, clubs or festivals, and that’s where it’s frustrating because the promoter or booking agent really didn’t make any effort to include a female…”

-Although EDM is dominated by successful male DJ’s, it is extremely important to remember that female DJ’s have just as much success and talent, and therefore deserve as much recognition.
+Although the music industry is dominated by successful male DJ’s, it is extremely important to remember that female DJ’s have just as much success and talent, and therefore deserve as much recognition.